devopsacademyau/academy/classes/02class/exercises/c02-network12-challenge/jayanath/README.md

   https://aws.amazon.com/amazon-linux-2/
   [ec2-user@ip-192-168-10-10 ~]$

-## step 10 - mission accomplished!
+## step 11 - mission accomplished!
 We could connect to private instances over VPC peering

 ```

 - Any extra challenges faced?
 ```
-Tried to lock down NACL but had issues.
-Still need to figure out the underlying issues.
+Took a bit of time to lock down NACLs.
+Hopefully we got it right :-)

 ```